 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Lottery.com Inc. f/k/a Trident Acquisitions Corp.
 (LTRY)

-/EIN News/ -- LOS ANGELES, Sept.
-09, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming October 18, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Lottery.com Inc. f/k/a Trident Acquisitions Corp. (“Lottery.com” or the “Company”) (NASDAQ: LTRY) securities between November 15, 2021 and July 29, 2022, inclusive (the “Class Period”).
+LOS ANGELES, Sept.
+09, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming October 18, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Lottery.com Inc. f/k/a Trident Acquisitions Corp. ("Lottery.com" or the "Company") LTRY securities between November 15, 2021 and July 29, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Lottery.com investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/lotterycom-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.